hunterBhough/behat-primer/README.md

 Now you can execute tests with test.sh much faster feedback loop.
 To stop your network when done with testing, run the command:
 docker-compose -f docker-compose.behat.yml down

+## Debugging
+In case you want to see what behat is doing:
+in Safari or Alfred, go to the url: vnc://localhost:5901
+Password: secret
+For windows, you will need a 3rd party vnc client like RealVNC.
+The url and password are the same as above